-Several biological toxins are restricted for export by the U.S. Department of Commerce and require an export license prior to any shipment out of the U.S. Many of the toxins on the export control list do not meet the definition of an acute toxin (LD50 <100 μ g/kg body weight) and do not require registration with the IBC but the Principal Investigator is responsible for ensuring that they are in compliance with the export control laws and regulations.
-If you have questions about export controls, please visit the Office of Sponsored Projects webpage (http://osp.utah.edu/policies/export-controls.php) or contact OSP's Export Control Officer, Todd Nilsen.
+Several biological toxins are restricted for export by the U.S. Department of Commerce and require an export license prior to any shipment out of the U.S. Many of the toxins on the export control list do not meet the definition of an acute toxin (LD50 <100 $\mu$ g/kg body weight) and do not require registration with the IBC but the Principal Investigator is responsible for ensuring that they are following export control laws and regulations.
+If you have questions about export controls, please visit the Office of Sponsored Projects webpage

+(http://osp.utah.edu/policies/export-controls.php) or contact OSP's Export Control Officer, Todd Nilsen.

-K. Biological Safety Cabinets
+L. Biological Safety Cabinets